janishutz/blog/content/posts/2024/05/update-on-prjects/index.md

 # ConductorCalc
 This project is still in early planning phase, as I still have to finish the store to even begin implementing this software.
 The algorithms are developed though and only need translating into TypeScript.

+# Discord Bot
+This project is currently in the early planning stages, some of the features have been laid out.
+This bot will be subscription-based and will also be used for my own discord server.
+There is currently no ETA for when the bot will be finished, and I will keep you posted with updates.

 # Graphical Impress.js editor